Turner Syndrome Awareness Blog Hop

 My TS related project is inspired by the TSA official color board:

-For my project, I have combined two different digital sets that were kindly made espcially for this blog hop and the TSA cause:
+For my project, I have combined two different digital sets that were kindly made especially for this blog hop and the TSA cause:

 Vicki-JansDigi-TSAbloghop